monymon/dataset-facadeglass-yolov7/README.md

 - You can find the .cfg and .weights files to perform your training on the page: [Official YOLOv7](https://github.com/pjreddie/darknet/issues/2557)

-- You can find an example of the .data file at: [Darknet Project}(https://github.com/AlexeyAB/darknet/blob/9ade741db91fd3d796d2abb0c9889b10943ea28a/build/darknet/x64/cfg/coco.data#L4)
+- You can also find an example of the .data file at: [Darknet Project](https://github.com/AlexeyAB/darknet/blob/9ade741db91fd3d796d2abb0c9889b10943ea28a/build/darknet/x64/cfg/coco.data#L4)

 ## Network training commands

-To start the network training, use the following command:
+To start the network **training**, use the following command:

 <!DOCTYPE html>
 <html lang="pt-br">